 To Improve Operational Efficiency

-Service desk integration lets companies automate processes such as ticket prioritization and routing through a central platform.
+Service desk integration lets companies automate processes such as ticket prioritization and routing through a unified platform.
 This decreases the time needed for sorting and responding to incidents, which also improves the average response time.

 When your Zendesk support team escalates to your development team on Jira, the ticket transfers instantly with full context instead of requiring someone to manually copy information between platforms.